api3dao/promise-utils/README.md

 The problem is that the `this` keyword is determined by how a function is called and in the second example, the `this` inside the `get` function is `undefined` which makes the `this._get()` throw an error.

+## Developer documentation

+### Release

+To release a new version follow these steps:

+1. `yarn && yarn build`
+2. `yarn version` and choose the version to be released
+3. `yarn publish --access public`
+4. `git push --follow-tags`